 How ORM Works?

-ORM operates on the objects.
+It operates on the objects.
 So the whole methodology followed by ORMs is dependent on the object-oriented paradigm.
 ORMs generate objects which map to tables in the database virtually.
-Once these objects are up then coders can easily work to retrieve, manipulate or delete any field from the table without paying much attention to language specifically.
-It supports writing the complex long SQL queries in a simpler way.
-It use libraries to comprehend the code which we are writing in the form of objects and then map the same onto the database.
+Once these objects are up, then coders can easily work to retrieve, manipulate or delete any field from the table without paying much attention to language specifically.
+It supports writing complex long SQL queries in a simpler way.
+It uses libraries to comprehend the code we are writing in the form of objects and then map it onto the database.

 Suppose one is using to link python application with oracle database.
 In that case, the developer will have to choose the most relevant ORM as per the business requirements.
 This can be well understood by the diagram below: